Anaerobic Digestion Costs

-Such a resource for obtaining Anaerobic Digestion Costs exists!
+Such a resource for obtaining AD Costs exists!
 It's also free!
 Scroll DOWN.
 Read on, and watch the video below!

-The best resource for assessing anaerobic digestion costs which we have found for producing preliminary cost estimates for anaerobic digestion plants is provided by the Washington State University, Centre for Sustaining Agriculture and Natural Resources.
+The best resource for assessing AD plant costs which we have found for producing preliminary cost estimates for AD plants is provided by the Washington State University, Centre for Sustaining Agriculture and Natural Resources.
 The resource consists of a free MS Excel spreadsheet, and to complete the spreadsheet properly we recommend that you watch their webinar, which explains the spreadsheet and how to use it.

 Anaerobic Digestion Costs Calculator

 “The Budget Calculator is intended for dairy owners, AD system industry experts, and AD researchers to be able to easily calculate the net present value of investment under a variety of technology and price scenarios for an AD system.
-The budget calculator includes options for anaerobic digestion, co-digestion, compressed natural gas, combined heat and power, environmental credits, fiber solids separation, phosphorous solids separation, struvite precipitation, ammonium sulfate recovery, and water ultra-filtration/reverse osmosis.”
+The budget calculator includes options for AD, co-digestion, compressed natural gas, combined heat and power, environmental credits, fibre solids separation, phosphorous solids separation, struvite precipitation, ammonium sulfate recovery, and water ultra-filtration/reverse osmosis.”

 We suggest that you watch the following YouTube webinar video for information on the spreadsheet and how to use it.
 (An explanation of how to use the calculator starts in the 6th minute):

 It is called the Anaerobic Digestion System Enterprise Budget Calculator.
 Download it here.